 PRIVATE CHARTER RATES ARE AVAILABLE ON REQUEST.

-Board the custom built 4WD vehicle and travel through the back blocks of this wetland area viewing Wallabies, Emus and other wildlife and then along the agricultural paddocks of this fertile area, where you will have a chance to see, Paw Paw, Lychee, Longen, Mangoes, just to name a few eventually crossing over the Great Divide and into the Western watershed, we are now in the Australian Outback.
-Take a step back in time as we travel through historical towns stopping at Dimbulah for morning tea.
-Rolling hills rich in mineral eventually giving way to towering limestone karsts scattered around Chillagoe Township.
+Courtesy pick up and drop off (note Port Douglas is an additional cost).
+Board the custom-built 4WD vehicle and travel spotting wallabies, emus, and other wildlife and then along the agricultural paddocks of this fertile area, where you will have a chance to see, Paw Paw, Lychee, Longen, Mangoes, just to name a few eventually crossing over the Great Divide and into the Western watershed, we are now in the Australian Outback.

 What time does the tour start and end?